act3-ai/hops/docs/architecture/homebrew.md

 2. Find requested formula's information
 3. Download the tagged manifest for the bottle from Homebrew/core OCI registry
 4. Parse the `sh.brew.tab` annotation on the manifest to get list of dependencies
-5. Download each dependent bottle
+5. Download each dependency bottle
 6. Download the requested formula's bottle
 7. Extract all bottle tar.gz files into the Cellar (called "pouring")
 8. Link the created files into the prefix